w3c/wai-about-wai/_about/translating/getting-started-translating.md

 We hope you find benefits in using GitHub to contribute.
 That said, we do not expect translators to be or become GitHub experts.

-If you are unsure how to proceed and need guidance, we are happy to help.\
+If you are unsure how to proceed and need guidance; or if you are not comfortable with GitHub at all: please send e-mail to [group-wai-translations@w3.org](mailto:group-wai-translations@w3.org) [^1].

-Please send e-mail to [public-wai-translations@w3.org](mailto:public-wai-translations@w3.org) (publicly archived).
+We will be happy to guide you through GitHub or look for alternatives more suitable for you.

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

-## Translating resources
+## Translating resources {#translating}

 {% include excol.html type="all" %}